anyu/anyu/README.md

 Most recently, I had the opportunity to take a sabbatical at [The Recurse Center](https://www.recurse.com), where I delved into a mix of programming projects ranging from game development in [Godot](https://godotengine.org), to implementing computer networking protocols (eg. DNS, TCP), to experimenting with tools I'd been curious about (eg. browser extension development, Swift, fast.ai, etc).

-Looking ahead, I'm interested in a backend or fullstack role on a team tackling challenging real-world issues.

 [![Linkedin Badge](https://img.shields.io/badge/-anyu2-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/anyu2/)](https://www.linkedin.com/in/anyu2/)

 <!--